-The company’s current product offerings include Flarecatcher™ mobile gas associated gas processing plants in sizes from 400 to 5,000+ MSCFD, Vaporcatcher™ oil tank battery vapor capture systems scaled to 400 MSCFD, and Fractionation Systems which separate produced NGLs into commercial propane, LPG, and natural gas condensates.
+The company’s current product offerings include Flarecatcher™ mobile gas associated gas processing plants in sizes from 400 to 10,000+ MSCFD, Vaporcatcher™ oil tank battery vapor capture and gas conditioning systems scaled to 1000+ MSCFD, and Fractionation Systems which can either turn off-spec products (y-grade, condesnate) into on-spec products or separate produced NGLs into purity products.
 The company also produces larger scale modular plants for centralized stationary operations.
 Working with preferred providers, we can assist customers in obtaining electrical power generators, CNG compressors, NGL/LPG storage and loading systems, CNG/NGL/LPG transports, H2S removal equipment, and other associated technologies.
 Pioneer Energy also offers custom engineered solutions tailored to meet the unique needs of both domestic and international customers.

 Pioneer Energy’s Flarecatcher™ line of gas processing plants utilizes our propriety Deep Refrigeration™ technology to provide best in class separation performance.
-The Flarecatcher extracts natural gas liquids (NGLs) from raw associated gas at nearly twice the recovery rate of any competing system, rejecting excess low-value ethane, and conditioning dry gas for use in power generation or conversion to CNG or LNG.
-Flarecatchers are available in trailer mounted and skid mounted configurations to allow fast and easy deployment and redeployment to help meet the often changing needs of oil producers.
+The Flarecatcher extracts natural gas liquids (NGLs) from raw associated gas at nearly twice the recovery rate of any competing system, rejecting excess low-value ethane, and conditioning dry gas for use in power generation or conversion to CNG, LNG or for injection into a lean gas pipeline.
+Flarecatchers are skid mounted to allow fast and easy deployment and redeployment to help meet the often changing needs of oil producers.

 All of Pioneer Energy’s Flarecatcher units contain a sophisticated control system that removes the need for on-site operators.
 The units are monitored through a secure remote connection via local area network, cell phone network, or satellite.
 A remote staff member can monitor and control Flarecatcher systems from any convenient location worldwide.

 Pioneer Energy offers standard Flarecatcher units in a range of gas processing capacities.
 These standard units are listed below.
 Each of these units is able to process a wide variety of incoming gas compositions and energy contents.
-Each unit has a finite amount of inlet compressor capacity and refrigeration duty, so raw gas with higher energy content results in decreased flow (and higher NGL yield), while lower energy content gas results in higher flow (and more lean dry gas for power generation, LNG or CNG).
+Each unit has a finite amount of refrigeration duty, so raw gas with higher energy content results in decreased flow (and higher NGL yield), while lower energy content gas results in higher flow (and more lean dry gas for power generation, LNG, CNG, or pipeline injection).
 Pioneer Energy’s team can assist in selecting the right equipment to meet your project needs based upon the flow rate and composition of gas to be processed.

 Raw associated gas is first compressed then dehydrated through use of a molecular sieve.
 An economized mechanical refrigerator cools the gas to -65°C, liquefying C3+ components.
 A sophisticated separation system then dissociates the gas into three streams: Y-Grade NGLs (to be transported to market), lean methane (pipeline quality), and low-value rejected ethane (consumed onboard).

 The Flarecatcher operates at a modest process pressure of 150 to 200 PSIG.
 This means that if a producer can provide associated gas at this pressure, no front-end compression is required.
 Lower pressure gas streams can be accommodated by adding separate compression equipment.
-A molecular sieve is used to dehydrate the incoming gas.
-A two-stage, economized mechanical refrigerator cools the gas to -35°C or -65°C, liquefying C3+ components.
+A combination of initial refrigation, a three phase separator, and a molecular sieve are used to dehydrate the incoming gas.
+A two-stage mechanical refrigerator cools the gas to -35°C, liquefying C3+ components.
 A sophisticated separation system then dissociates the gas into three streams: Y-Grade NGLs (to be transported to market), conditioned gas, and low-value rejected ethane.

-Pioneer Energy offers a standard Vaporcatcher unit with a capacity of 400 MCFD.
+Pioneer Energy offers a standard Vaporcatcher unit with a capacity of up to 1000 MSCFD.

-Designed to work in conjunction with Flarecatcher units, Pioneer Energy also offers modular Fractionation Systems which further process the produced NGLs, separating these liquids into propane, butane, and natural gas condensate streams.
-The propane and butane can be recombined to form Liquified Petroleum Gas (LPG) meeting the specific requirements of any given market, with excess propane (typical for many associated gas streams) being made available for on-site power generation or commercial sale.
+Designed to work in conjunction with Flarecatcher units or in stand alone applications, Pioneer Energy also offers modular Fractionation Systems.
+These systems can be used to convert off-spec products (y-grade, condensate) into on-spec products.
+They can also be used to seperate y-grade NGLs purity streams of propane, butane, and natural gas condensate.
+The propane and butane can be recombined to form LPG meeting the specific requirements of any given market, with excess propane (typical for many associated gas streams) being made available for on-site power generation or seperate sale.
 The remaining heavy hydrocarbons (pentane, hexane+) are referred to as natural gas condensate.
 This condensate could be blended into transportation fuel, or used to increase the volume of crude oil produced on-site.

-Pioneer Energy provides pressurized storage and loading systems that are sized to support the output of our Flarecatchers and modular plants.
+Pioneer Energy provides, through third party partners, pressurized storage and loading systems that are sized to support the output of our Flarecatchers, Vaporcatchers, and modular plants.
 The size and composition of the storage system selected for a particular project is dependent on the gas volume, composition, product specifications and the number of days of on-site storage required.